 The full legal name of the party that contracted for the services and their address;

-The date that work was last completed at the land;
+The date that work completion last occurred at the land in question;

-The total amount that is being claimed under the lien; and
+The total amount validly claimed under the lien; and lastly

-The address that paperwork may be served for the person registering the lien (an Alberta Address).
+The address for service for the paperwork with respect to the person registering the lien (an Alberta Address).

 Calgary Lawyers Legal Help With Builders’ Liens

-Call today.
-We are here to help either file a builders’ lien for you or draft your claim to keep the lien on the title.
-We also represent property owners for having liens removed.
+Please feel free to call Kahane Law Office today for the help you need.
+We help trades and material suppliers to either file a builders’ lien for you or draft your claim to keep the lien on the title.
+In addition, we also represent property owners for removing liens from their property.
 Make sure you get proper representation when it comes to Alberta Builders’ Liens.
 You can reach us in Calgary, Alberta403-225-8810 locally or email us directly here.